-Pleased to finally get around to posting some before & afters and a little overview of the design thinking behind a restaurant we reimagined, designed and decorated a couple of months ago.
-As you can see, it was a complete transformation which included virtually a full rewire, completely new male & female loos, re-plumbing, joinery, full decor, upcycling, upholstery, and even dressing for around £20k in a fornight.
+Delighted to be posting some before & afters and an overview of the design thinking behind a restaurant I recently reimagined, redesigned and decorated.
+As you can see below, it was a complete transformation which included virtually a full rewire, completely new male & female loos, re-plumbing, joinery, full decor, upcycling, upholstery, and even dressing for around £20k all completed in a fortnight.
 Not bad at all!I’m so proud of what the team achieved in such short time period of hard work, given that there was no real on-site planning time possible.
 Clients Mike & Em loved the concept board, and were brave enough to just go with the big top flow, albeit given a contemporary twist

-Without it being too blatant, the backdrop was to be a big top feel, with hints of the circus using vibrant red and yellow accent colours, festoon lighting and the slightly sawdusty vibe of OSB.
+Without it being too blatant, the backdrop was to be the circus bright lights, using vibrant red and yellow brights, black and gold accents, festoon lighting and the slightly sawdusty vibe of OSB.
 I love brave clients who have great imagination and though they didn’t want a themed and childish space, our new restauranteurs felt a fun, colourful and energetic scheme suited their vision and menu – all in all, Splendid🙂

 The dirty white washed ceiling boards were filled and painted White Hot to brighten up the whole room and make the relatively low ceiling feel higher.
 I liked the linear feel to the timber cladding above and saw no reason to take it down and replace it, that simply seemed wasteful.
 On the limited wall space mostly consisting of vertical columns and a horizontal band circling the room at high level, a bright Pretty Poppy was used, with Valspar coming up trumps after I’d tested 9 different paints from other brands in an attempt to get exactly the right shade.
 I definitely heard swearing when Harry & Stu saw the blue masking tape and sussed my cunning plan to get them to create a colour block to frame one corner of the restaurant and add interest to the white ceiling.
 I’ve already written about the very cool ladies loo ceiling here.